SJSU272Lab/PhysiLink/README.md

 As an initiating and recipient user, I can view all my sent and received emails in a organized environment.

 As an initiating and recipient user, I can view each conversation in a fluid, single-paged format.

+User Story 1:
+A doctor shall be able to log into the application using their NPI (National Provider Identifier) and password.
+If the doctor is new user to the application, it is required to prompt the user to create a new password before they will be given access.
+After access is granted, the doctor will be able to view their mailbox

+User Story 2:
+A doctor shall be able to view all emails that they have received or sent to other doctors.
+The doctor shall be able to click on one of the two mailboxes to view the content of the selected box.
+Inside each mailbox the doctor shall be able to click on an individual email to expand it for viewing.

+User Story 3:
+A doctor shall be able to upload patient documents or material to the application and share it with other doctors.
+It is required that the sender to input the receivers NPI to be able to share the patient documents, otherwise; the documents can only be viewed by the sender.